 - Do not encroach on intersections.
 Just because it is still wide enough to pass cars does not mean that the long pick-up or the car with the trailer can negotiate the turn.
 They will probably take out a tent, maybe your tent.

 - Park in close if you must park on a main road.
 Try to leave room for 2 cars

 if at all possible (it's not, but you get the idea).
 If you cannot and you are

 on the bus route, be quick about what you are doing, and expect to get some grief.

 squeeze by, for which we should all be thankful.
-(Ever wonder where the wagons
+(Ever wonder where the buses

 are?
 They are probably down by the lake waiting for somebody to move their car